Draulius/tes3mp-lua-scripts/README.md

 Staff characters are exempt to being automatically adjusted on login, however the script will still fire if you change your level like with console.

 Additionally, in the script's configuration:
-1. You can turn The Lady birthsign vanilla HP bonus effect on or off. (false by default)
+1. You can turn The Lady birthsign vanilla HP bonus behavior on or off. (false by default)
 2. You can choose to enable HP being possibly corrected downwards. (false by default)